iKWETA Safari Camp

 The trek to the bottom of the crater, waddling between scores of small and large livestock, is in itself quite an experience.

-The chorus, or rather the cacophony of sounds – of the mooing of the cows, the hee-hawing of the donkeys, the mee-meeing of the goats and the bleating of the sheep – all anxiously trying to weave their way down to the lake as quickly as possible to quench their thirst and to lick the natural salts, is like a scene from centuries past…
+The chorus, or rather the cacophony of sounds – of the mooing of the cows, the hee-hawing of the donkeys, the mee-meeing of the goats and the bleating of the sheep – all anxiously trying to weave their way through the narrow crevices to the lake as quickly as possible to quench their thirst and to lick the natural salts – is like a scene from time immemorial …

 NOTE 1: A video by Zammy Mustaq is a celebration of the epic beauty of the Magado | Igombe crater.
 It will make you want to visit…